dconixDev/voidrice/README.md

 ## Void Linux

-Void Linux is a really stable and lightweight desktop oriented Linux great for beginners and "elitists" alike.
+Void Linux is a really stable and lightweight desktop oriented Linux Distro, great for beginners and "elitists" alike.

 Void Linux has the option of using musl C standard library instead of glibc, has runit as an init system and uses LibreSSL instead of OpenSSL, it has an extremely fast package manager and quite some packages too.